individual-it/BatteryGuesstimate/README.md

 ## Usage
 - add the app to your glance carousel
 - in the glance view press the GPS button to view the battery graph
+- in the graph view use the UP/DOWN buttons to cycle through the different time periods
 - in the graph view press the GPS button to view details of different time periods
 - in the details view use the UP/DOWN buttons to cycle through the different time periods